AV receiver

 The Harman Kardon AVR 245 audio/video receiver is the large unit on the bottom.
 On top of it is a Harman/Kardon DVD player and Samsung set-top box.

 An audio/video receiver (AVR) or a stereo receiver is a consumer electronics component used in a home theater, home audio, or hi-fi system.
-Its purpose is to receive audio and video signals from a number of sources, and to process them and provide power amplifiers to drive loudspeakers, and/or route the video to displays such as a television, monitor or video projector.
+Its purpose is to receive audio and video signals from a number of sources, and to process them and provide power amplifiers to drive loudspeakers, and route the video to displays such as a television, monitor or video projector.

 Inputs may come from a TV, FM, or AM tuner, satellite receiver, DVD players, Blu-ray Disc players, VCRs or video game consoles, among others.
-The AVR source selection and settings such as volume, are typically set by a remote controller.
+The AVR source selection and settings, such as volume, are typically set by a remote control.

 History

-A mid-level home theater system shows an AV receiver in its usual context.
-This setup consists of a large-screen LCD television, an AV receiver (the large unit on the lower middle shelf), a Sky+ HD satellite TV box, and a DVD player (and a Blu-ray Disc-capable PlayStation 3 game console).
-The equipment is on a TV stand.
+A mid-level home theater system shows an AV receiver in its usual entertainment center context.
+This setup consists of a large-screen LCD television, an AV receiver (the large unit on the lower middle shelf), a Sky+ HD Digibox satellite TV box, a DVD player, and a Blu-ray Disc-capable PlayStation 3 game console.

 A "receiver" in its most basic form is an amplifier, typically at least a two-channel stereo model, that has a built-in radio tuner.
 Over time, features were integrated that would otherwise require separate pieces of equipment, such as preamplifiers, equalizers, and multiple power amplifiers.
 As home entertainment options expanded in the 1980s and 1990s, so did the role of the receiver.
 The ability to handle a variety of digital audio signals was added.
 More amplifiers were added for multi-channel surround-sound playback.
-Video switching was added to simplify changing from one device to another, though this role diminished once TVs began supporting multiples of the same type of input connector.
+Video switching was added to simplify changing from one device to another, though this role diminished once TVs began supporting multiple of the same type of input connector.
 The term audio/video receiver (AVR) or Home Theater Receiver evolved to distinguish the multi-channel audio/video receiver (home theater receiver) from the simpler stereo receiver, though the primary function of both is amplification.